phil-levis/dam-bigmem25/main.typ

 grow beyond a single host while leaving the complexities of caching, consistency, and placement to lower system layers.
-In the 1980s and 1990s, this idea was explored as distributed shared memory (DSM)@keleher92release, informing  memory consistency models in modern multi-core and multiprocessor systems.
+In the 1980s and 1990s, this idea was explored as distributed shared memory (DSM), informing  memory consistency models in modern multi-core and multiprocessor systems.

 //Memory disaggregation is gaining traction as a way to reduce memory costs and improve utilization in datacenter-scale systems@li25pond.
 The conventional model pools memory into a shared remote tier---typically accessed over interconnects like CXL---so that compute nodes can allocate more capacity on demand.
 Pooling promises to reduce stranded memory and enable flexible provisioning across diverse workloads.